Zemun Clan: History

 The Zemun clan grew in prominence after the downfall of Slobodan Milošević with an influx of many veterans of the Special Operations Unit (widely known as Red Berets), including the unit's commander, Milorad Ulemek.
 These were people who had military training, wartime experience and connections with elements of the Serbian state secret service UDBA (after 2001, renamed to BIA).
-In September 2001, 700 kilos of heroin were found in a bank vault rented by Beobanka to the BIA, in central Belgrade.
+In September 2001, 700 kilos of heroin were found in a bank vault rented by Beobanka to the Security Information Agency (BIA) in central Belgrade.
 The illegal safekeeping was never explained nor brought up.
 In 2001, the Zemun clan organized "special training courses" with the BIA, lending them information on Kosovar Albanian insurgents in exchange.

 During 2001, the clan kidnapped several influential businessmen and demanded millions as ransom.
 Among those men were Milija Babović and Miroslav Mišković, widely considered to be the most powerful business people in Serbia at the time.
 In both cases, Ulemek offered his help to the police, in his official capacity.
 He abused that position and provided insider information to the clan: for example, when he found out that Babović's family quickly and easily collected the ransom money, he advised the clan members to demand more.
 Eventually, all the hostages were released, however, some were severely beaten and tortured in the process.
 Alerted by the increasingly brazen kidnappings, the Minister of Internal Affairs, Dušan Mihajlović ordered the formation of an undercover unit within the police, led by experienced officer Mile Novaković, with the sole task of bringing down the perpetrators.

 During their trip to Paris, Spasojević and Luković had been arrested by the French police on the account of having fake passports.
 They were extradited to Serbia and spent several months in custody, but were ultimately released, despite protests by several high ranking police officers.

 The Clan formed the so-called "crowbar brigade" ("pajser brigada"), consisting of around 50 underage or young delinquents from different areas of Belgrade, whose primary job was to harass, extort and torture the drug addicts who owed the Clan money.
 Although crowbar was their primary weapon, they used all sorts of blunt weapons.
 The "brigade" was controlled by Spasojević's associates, Dušan Krsmanović and Milan Jurišić.